 The mobility component weekly rates are:

 Some people may get the same amount of PIP as they previously got in DLA.
 However, others may find that their payments are either higher or lower than before.
 Other DLA claimants may be refused PIP altogether.

 If you live in Northern Ireland and your child is refused PIP or awarded less than they previously got in DLA, they may qualify for supplementary payments to compensate them for up to a year.
 Similarly you may be able to get a supplementary payment if you stop qualifying for Carer’s Allowance because your child doesn’t get the daily living component of PIP after they have been moved from DLA.

-PIP is never treated as income for other benefits.
+Personal Independence Payment (PIP) is never treated as income for other benefits.
 Instead, your child getting PIP can help you or them qualify for extra amounts within any means-tested benefits or tax credits you receive.
 It may also help you qualify for other benefits such as Carer’s Allowance.

 Detailed advice about what other help you or your child might get as a result of a PIP award is available via our free helpline.